 What are the fees for using the platform?

-Selling art shares in our art exchange is free whereas buying shares costs 2%.
+Selling art art shares in our art exchange will be free whereas buying shares have a 2% fee.

 Can I physically hold the art piece I invested in?

 Art pieces will be held in purpose-built art storage facilities that not only ensures that the artwork is safe but it also guarantees that it’s properly looked after.